ShiboshreeRoy/youtube-seo-analyzer-extension/README.md

 ## 📜 License

-MIT License — feel free to use and modify this extension for personal or commercial projects.
+This project is licensed under the [MIT License](LICENSE) — feel free to use and modify this extension for personal or commercial projects.

 ---